Appendix C — Python tutorial

 Click for solution.

-Technical jargon: objects and their methods#
+Technical jargon: objects and methods#

 Functions#